rchak007/gizathon/GizathonHackathon.md

 Show mnemonic?
 [Y/n]: Y
 Create Passphrase to encrypt account:
 Repeat for confirmation:
-INFO: Newly generated mnemonic is:XXX
+INFO: Newly generated mnemonic is:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 SUCCESS: A new account '0x39BaE1e8dEc32d94181bCDa1DC25218Ef57a12c2' with HDPath m/44'/60'/0'/0/0 has been added with the id 'giza1'

 sent .1 ETH from my other Sepolia;